-To fill the livewell, place the remote control in the "Closed" position.
-Start the livewell filling pump using the three position livewell switch.
+- Place the remote control in the "CLOSED" position. - Start the livewell filling pump using the three (3) position livewell switch.
 Place the switch in "MAN" (manual) position.
-Turn off the livewell pump when the livewell is full.
+The water will increase until it has reached the overflow drain. - Turn off the livewell pump once the livewell is full.
+Occasional use of the pump will keep the water fresh. - Note: You can fill the livewell when the boat is in the water and is stopped or moving at less than cruising speed.